 How can I get involved?

 Contact us and let us know how you would like to help!
 We are willing to train and guide you through a variety of roles to be involved in the Chief Science Officer Program – no matter who you are, what you do or where you live!
 Technology is an amazing tool and we want you to get connected.

 What is the value of becoming a CSO or starting the program?

 Empowering a student to make a difference is valuable and after 5 years of tracking individual growth, we have learned the impact has been life changing on the CSO and the individuals they interact with during their Action Plans.
 When you consider return on investment, the cost of the program has a value of $1500 during the year, based on the training, experiences and collateral (uniform, business cards and online community learning system).
 However, the actual return on investment varies with each individual CSO.

 “The CSO program is amazing.
 It’s also what you make of it, and how you take initiative within the program.”
 CSO Dana, Arizona

 How is the program financially supported?

-The Chief Science Officer Program has amazing corporate, business and community sponsors across the country, including grant funding from the National Science Foundation.
+The Chief Science Officer Program has amazing corporate, business and community sponsors across the country, including grant funding from the National Science Foundation and CISCO.
 With the start of the program, research and evaluation tools have been created to analyze the impact of the CSOs.
 Individual schools may be required to pay a participant fee per CSO or donations are made to the Science For All 501(3)c charitable organization.